Thank you to everyone that attended this year's event. Information regarding the 2018 conference will be avaliable soon.

-Central Banking Publications is pleased to announce the dates of its 6th annual National Asset-Liability Management Americas conference which will take place in Mexico City, Mexico on 11-12 May, 2017.
+Central Banking Publications is pleased to announce the dates of its 6th annual National Asset-Liability Management Americas conference which will take place in Mexico City, on 11-12 May, 2017.

-Issues such as these are making it ever more difficult for reserve managers and it's vital to stay on top of potential changes in the market which we could see arriving around the corner.
-Central Banking Publications invites you to attend NALM Americas 2017 where delegates are able to discuss solutions to these changes with their peers.
+Central Banking Publications invites all official sector investors to attend NALM Americas 2017 where delegates are able to share solutions and good practices to these problems with their peers from across the region.
 Over two days, NALM Americas will host interactive panels, thought-provoking presentations and invaluable networking opportunities to share insights and experiences on managing foreign exchange and sovereign wealth.

 Key topics this year include: